A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 Recipe

-Easy Cinnamon Apple Crumble
+Easy Apple and Cinnamon Crumble

 Ingredients

-- 6 Bramley Apples peeled and sliced thinly
+- 6 Bramley Apples

 - 50 g Caster Sugar